awkena/panGenomeBreedr/docs/index.md

-`panGenomeBreedr` (`panGB`) is conceptualized to be a unified, crop agnostic platform for pangenome-enabled breeding that follows standardized conventions for natural or casual variant analysis using pangenomes, marker design, and marker QC hypothesis testing (Figure 1).
+`panGenomeBreedr` (`panGB`) is conceptualized to be a unified, crop agnostic platform for pangenome-enabled breeding that follows standardized conventions for natural or causal variant analysis using pangenomes, marker design, and marker QC hypothesis testing (Figure 1).
 It seeks to simplify and enhance the use of pangenome resources in cultivar development.